section83/MacYTDL/README.md

 More detail is available in [the Help file](https://github.com/section83/MacYTDL/blob/master/images/Help-small.pdf)(2.6MB).

 ### Bugs, problems, questions
 To report bugs, problems etc., get a Github account, click on the "Issues" tab above and open a new issue.
-Alternatively, send an email using the "About" dialog inside MacYTDL Utilities.
+Alternatively, open an item in "Discussions" above or send an email using the "About" dialog inside MacYTDL Utilities.

 ### Acknowledgements